TravelTrackerTeam/TravelTracker/README.md

 * [Deliverable 1 Document](https://docs.google.com/document/d/1nsGIeEfJcqjZ_Max3em2NcJI6Ekz9qwitJ5Ktx2cg3g/edit?usp=sharing)
 * [The group's resumes](Resume/Group_resumes_combined.pdf)

+---

 ## For the group

+## Current Repo Instructions:
+* Had to make a new venv (but functions the same as the old one from the requirements file)
+* Had to delete node_modules from the folder as it messes with docker set up.
+If you're testing locally, you'll have to reinstall them from the package.json file, BUT do not push them into the repo.

 ### Curr Commands to Run
 * First Terminal